 Dedicated to the study of international history, grand strategy, and global security

 International Security Studies (ISS) at Yale was founded in 1988 and is directed by Professor Nuno Monteiro.
 Our unit is supported by the Smith Richardson Foundation, the Jewett Foundation, and the Friends of ISS.
-ISS operates in partnership with the Brady-Johnson Program in Grand Strategy was founded and operates under its auspices.
+ISS operates in partnership with the Brady-Johnson Program in Grand Strategy.

 Although ISS is not a degree-granting program, our faculty members write and teach about numerous aspects of international history and world affairs.
 Our interests range from high politics and economic change to cultural transfer and nongovernmental activism.
 We are pedagogical pluralists—interested in explaining the genealogy of modern times, and developing holistic, comprehensive ways to think about the twenty-first century.